 Is this why he still wanders the building in search of justice?
 There have been reports of disembodied voices, whispering in visitor’s ears and a general uneasy feeling like someone is watching from the shadows!

 The Grand Hotel is also said to be haunted with both guests and staff reporting phantom footsteps and doors that open and close on their own.
 It is thought that the hauntings here could stem from the fact that the cemetery was moved to accommodate the expansion of the hotel!

 Another hotspot on the island is Mission Point which has been featured on a couple of paranormal television shows.

 The ghost of a little girl called Lucy is seen on the balcony, often calling for her mom and dad.
 It is thought that Lucy died of a sudden illness while her parents were away on business in Detroit and she passed before their return to the island.

 Meanwhile, Perry Hotel is haunted by the spirit of a woman who committed suicide there in 1902.
 She is often seen looking out towards the nearby lake.

 3. Felt Mansion, Holland

-Dorr E. Felt stared construction of Felt Mansion in 1925 with the vision of building a beautiful home for his family.
+Dorr E. Felt started construction of the Felt Mansion in 1925 with the vision of building a beautiful home for his family.
 It was originally intended to be the family’s summer home and it took 3 years to complete.

 It was one of the largest mansions of the time with 25 rooms across the 17000 square feet that the house occupied.
 It even had its own ballroom.